Gifted Education Services

 Gifted education services and various enrichment opportunities are available to students of Charles County Public Schools throughout the school year.
 A Learning Resource Teacher is on staff at every elementary and middle school to collaborate with classroom teachers, provide instruction and support highly able learners.
 Advanced courses and a wide range of academic opportunities are available at all high schools.
 County-wide and school activities provide enrichment at all grade levels.

-The mission of Charles County Public Schools is to provide an opportunity for all school-aged children to receive an academically challenging, quality education that builds character, equips for leadership and prepares for life, in an environment that is safe and conducive to learning.
+The mission of Charles County Public Schools is to provide an opportunity for all school-aged children to receive an academically challenging, quality education that builds character, equips for leadership, and prepares for life, in an environment that is safe and conducive to learning.

-We believe that students who perform or show the potential for performing at high levels of accomplishment should have access to high quality gifted education services.
+The Office of Gifted Education believes students who perform or show the potential for performing at high levels of accomplishment should have access to high quality gifted education services.
 A rich continuum of advanced learning opportunities is available to our students.
 We are committed to providing rigorous instructional programs that nurture potential and enhance academic success.

 Maryland State Definition of Gifted and Talented